 HDA offers affordable rental homes for low-income families and Section 8 apartments for qualifying very-low and extremely-low income single applicants.
 Please be aware that we have a limited number of rental units and very low turnover.
 Contact us for more information on availability.

 We offer various individual and group opportunities through our “Hammerin’ in the Hills” Volunteer Program.
-Local folks are invited to volunteer in HDA’s annual fundraising events, and volunteers from all over the state and country are welcome to join us on projects throughout the year!
+Local folks are invited to volunteer at worksites and in HDA’s annual fundraising events, and volunteers from all over the state and country are welcome to join us on projects throughout the year!

 A low-cost home energy review can find leaks and other problems that cause your home to use more energy, making your heating and cooling costs much higher than they should be.
 This service is available to everyone regardless of income!

 This new, groundbreaking program provides the one thing most recovery programs say is key to keeping men and women in recovery: a job.
 As a transformational employer, we've partnered - and will continue to forge new partnerships - with local substance use recovery programs to provide paid, on-the-job training in home construction to men and women in recovery!
 In addition to building homes for East Kentucky's middle-income families, our trainees build solid resumés that lead to more significant employment opportunities in communities throughout our region.